 Goats eats anything that Cat naps on in this playful and funny story with predictable text.
 “Cat will nap on the seat. // Goat will eat the seat. // Cat will nap on the coat. // Goat will eat the coat.”

 Big Dog and Little Dog Wearing Sweaters by Dav Pilkey

-Very simple text tells the story of Little Dog who helps Big Dog get his own sweater . . . vest.
+Non-decodable text tells the story of Little Dog who helps Big Dog get his own sweater . . . vest.
+Hard words like “sweater” are repeated but not decodable.
+Kids will guess using the pictures, which we DON’T WANT.
 Parents, you’ll like that the last few pages have fun activities — a maze, word search, story sequencing, and sentence-to-picture matching.

 Little Big Horse Where’s My Bike by Dave Horowitz

 Pablo takes Little Big Horse’s bike.
 And breaks it!
 But it’s only a flat tire and Little Big Horse knows what to do to fix it.
 Great illustrations and an engaging story make this a new early reader favorite for shared reading.
 Words like “finally” will be hard for kids to decode.